SergeyMi37/SSH-for-IRIS-container/README.md

 ### Why SSH ?
 If you do not have direct access to the server that runs your IRIS Docker container
 you still may require access to the container outside "iris session" or "WebTerminal".
-With ans SSH terminal (PuTTY, KiTTY,.. ) you get access inside Docker and then, depening
+With ans SSH terminal (PuTTY, KiTTY,.. ) you get access inside Docker, and then, depending
-on your needs you run "iris session iris" or display / manipulate files directly.
+on your needs you run "iris session iris" or display/manipulate files directly.

 ##### Note:
 This is not meant to be the default access for the average application user
-but the emergency backdoor for System Managment, Support and Development.
+but the emergency backdoor for System Management, Support and Development.

 This project is based on templates for InterSystems ObjectScript Github repository.
-There a few signifcant extensions:
+There a few siginifcant extensions:
 - docker-compose.yaml exposes port 22 for SSH
 - Dockerfile installs SSH server and prepares Server start.
 You may observe
-  a signifcant bunch up updates as the underlaying Ubunto is not very fresh
+  a significant bunch up updates as the underlying Ubuntu is not very fresh
 - to login into your container user **irisrsowner** got a password visible to you
   that is required for login over SSH.
 User root is not allowed for login.